Archive | Appetizers RSS feed for this section

 IMG_9150

 While in the thick of yard work, I decided that I needed to use up some of our garden’s mint.
-Immediately, my thoughts turned to lemongrass, mint, ginger, and the spicy kick of chiles, all enveloping the mellow taste of prawns.
+Immediately, my thoughts turned to lemongrass, mint, ginger, and the spicy kick of chiles.
 Taking a cue from my favorite Indian kebabs, I decided to feature my creation in the form of small patties, browned until just crisp on the outside, but still tender in the middle.

 IMG_9151